 Once upon a time, climbers had to aggressively size down their rock shoes to compensate for the amount of stretch a plain, unlined leather shoe would give over time (similar to breaking in a pair of leather hiking boots).
-With modern materials and technologies, wthis is no longer necessary.
+With modern materials and technologies, this is no longer necessary.
 Even shoes made with a leather upper now do not stretch as much as the predecessors due to manufacturing and design changes.

-It is important to remember that the fit of the shoe will vary greatly even between models of the same brand, and even more so between different brands.
+It is important to remember that the fit of the shoe will vary greatly between models of the same brand, and even more so between different brands.
 I am a US9/EUR42 in my street shoes, and have been everywhere from a EUR39 to a EUR44 in my climbing shoes.

 If possible, it is best to try on as many as you can to find the best fit for you.
-Because we are looking for such a tight fit, even a slight changes between shoes can affect the feel and performance.
+Because we are looking for such a tight fit, even slight changes between shoes can affect the feel and performance.

 For a first pair, it is best to start with your street shoe size and take it from there.
 Don’t be surprised if you find you need to go up or down a size, but don’t start by buying an 8 when you are a 10.

-While the shoes won’t be stretching but 1-2 sizes like a few generations ago, there will be some give or stretch over time.
+While the shoes won’t be stretching by 1-2 sizes like a few generations ago, there will be some give or stretch over time.
 An uncomfortable shoe out of the box will become more comfortable as you break it in.
 Just how much more comfortable is the million dollar question!

-Ideally, you want your toes touching the front and bunched up a bit and a little downturned (not fully scrunched, but about halfway, as in the image above).
+Ideally, you want your toes touching the front and bunched up a bit and a little downturned (not fully scrunched but about halfway, as in the image above).
 This small bend is what we naturally do when standing on small holds.
 If your toes are flat in the shoe and then bunch on the hold, there is movement in the shoe and, therefore, you will have less stability on the holds.
-We want a snug fit, a stronger structure when standing on tiny holds, and more of our bodyweight to be supported by a smaller surface area.
+We want a snug fit, a stronger structure when standing on tiny holds and more of our body weight to be supported by a smaller surface area.

 For the back of the shoe, most climbing shoes are made with a band wrapping around the back of the heel and anchored underfoot.
 This helps to push the foot forward in the shoe and hold your heel in place.
 A small amount of air under the heel is fine, as long as you are able to heel hook without the shoe coming off.
-As the shoe breaks in, this band will soften, and the foot will move backwards in the shoe filling that small air pocket
+As the shoe breaks in, this band will soften and the foot will move backwards in the shoe filling that small air pocket

 If you're not sure, it is always best to err on the side of comfort for your first pair for two key reasons.
 Firstly (unless you are particularly gifted!) when starting out, you generally won’t be standing on the super tiny holds that require the tightest of toes.
-Secondly, if the shoe stretches a bit to much you can still climb in it, but it doesn't stretch enough and is still uncomfortable, you may not want to climb in them at all!
+Secondly, if the shoe stretches a bit too much you can still climb in it, but if it doesn't stretch enough and is still uncomfortable, you may not want to climb in them at all!

 All-round climbing shoes are best suited for beginners because they have a flatter sole and generally tougher and longer-lasting rubber.
 Starting out, it can be hard to adapt the foot to the downturned, asymmetrical shape of an aggressive performance shoe.
-These take some getting used to for even experienced climbers!
+These take some getting used to, even for experienced climbers!

 The reason the tougher rubber is important is because precise footwork takes a while to develop.
 A high-end, super sticky and sensitive shoe with only 3.2mm of rubber between your toe and the rock won’t last very long if it’s not being placed with absolute precision.
 As a beginner, your first pair is likely to take a beating as you develop your footwork and technique, so as a general rule, cheaper is better to start out with.

 We've put together another handy guide on looking after your shoes here.
-Here's a few tips to get you started.
+Here's a few tips to get you started:

 Climbing rubber is different to regular rubber; it is super sticky.
 This means dirt and chalk will stick to the bottoms of your shoes, which will then reduce the friction between your shoe and the wall.
 If you find your feet are slipping off, in addition to brushing the hold, have a look at the soles of your shoes; they may need a clean too.